[ Printer Friendly Version ] [ Report Abuse ]

 "Use code names, please, love."
 He moved to wipe the rest of the blood off her face, to touch her, to hold her, and keep her safe.
 She brushed his hand away from her and took a step back.

-"Please, use code names," he tried again.
-She continued to stare at him with fury in her eyes, like he was a stranger or something she despised.
-He could tell that she didn't know what she got herself into.
+"Please, use speak softer, someone may hear you," he whispered to emphasize the dire nature of their surroundings.
+She shut he mouth, but she stared at him like he was a stranger, or something she despised.
 Any minute they could be caught or killed, why doesn't she realize this?

 "If you could follow me, then we aren't safe."
 He took a deep breathe.

-At least she was hidden now, but he didn't know what to say that wouldn't make the situation worse.
+At least she was hidden now, and not knocked unconscious from the fall.
+But he didn't know what to say that wouldn't make the situation worse.
 He knew that she had to leave and that he could explain all of this to her later.
 When they were home, when they were safe, when he could tell her everything she wanted to know without potentially being killed for it.

 "You need to go home."